Mammon in literature, film, and popular culture: Comics

 In the comic book series God Is Dead by Jonathan Hickman and Mike Costa, Mammon is accidentally created in an underground lab in an attempt to build a god capable of destroying the World's most powerful pantheons, as they battle for control over the human population.
-He is depicted as a large red-skinned demon, with pointy wings, stubby horns, glowing white eyes and pointy fangs.
+He is depicted as a large red-skinned demon, with pointy wings, small horns, glowing white eyes, and pointy fangs.

-In Superman Beyond #2 (part of "Final Crisis"), Mammon is described as the Anti-Matter Universe's god by Ultraman.
-This is as the reversal of God following the Anti-Matter universe's "reversed" history and morality.
+In Superman Beyond #2 (part of "Final Crisis"), Mammon is described as the god of the anti-matter universe god by Ultraman.

 The Black Monday Murders features Mammon as a central entity of discussion and worship, a god who grants his favor "and the gifts that this favor yields" to the magical traditions of the world, who give him "loyalty and service" in return.

 In the webcomic Kill Six Billion Demons, Mammon is a so-called demiurge, one of the seven powerful individuals who rule over the multiverse.
 He is an elderly dragon-like creature whose lair is an infinite vault filled with riches and whose servants are obsessed with counting it.

 Video and tabletop games

 In several campaign settings of Dungeons & Dragons, Mammon is an archdevil, known as the Lord of Avarice, one of the archdukes and the ruler of the Third Layer of Hell.

 In the role-playing video game (RPG) In Nomine, Mammon is the Demon Prince of Greed.

+The Tabletop skirmish game Trench Crusade features Mammon as one of the princes of Hell, the most popular patron of mortal worshippers and prince of greed.

-Mammon is portrayed as the son of Lucifer, and uses the model "Infested Kerrigan" in the well known Heaven's Last Defense map in the realm of StarCraft.
+Mammon is portrayed as the son of Lucifer, and uses the model "Infested Kerrigan" in the Heaven's Last Defense map in the realm of StarCraft.

 In the SNES RPG Chrono Trigger, the plot involves a device known as the Mammon Machine, created by Queen Zeal, who believed it would make her kingdom the most wealthy and powerful.

 In Quest 64, the final boss is Mammon, a large demon who envied the uniqueness of human life and therefore wanted to destroy it out of envy.

 Mammon is the name given to the Shadow of Kunikazu Okumura, the fifth boss of Persona 5.

 In the Japanese arcade rhythm game Beatmania IIDX, Mammon is portrayed as "Mamonis", by popular musician Kors k.
 His music track is composed to reflect the yearnings of mankind.

 In the visual novel Umineko no Naku Koro ni, Mammon is one of the Seven Sisters of Purgatory, a group of demons in service to the Golden Witch.

 In the 2019 visual novel Obey Me!, Mammon is the Avatar of Greed and is the second oldest of the seven demon brothers, and the first to enter a pact with Main Character.